2️⃣ Upgrading from Ludus 1.x to Ludus 2.x

 - The original SQLite database at

-/opt/ludus/ludus.dbis preserved in the event you wish to downgrade or retry the migration
+/opt/ludus/ludus.dbis preserved in the event you wish to downgrade or retry the migration - If you wish to get callbacks to WireGuard clients from VMs, see this page.

 How to Upgrade